Written byRivers Wong

 - Once the recovery process is over, you should find your lost photos in their original locations.

 But if you haven't set up Time Machine backup, don't worry!
-You can still use iBoysoft Data Recovery for Mac to recover lost photos after macOS Ventura update.
+You can still use iBoysoft Data Recovery for Mac to recover lost photos after the macOS Ventura update.

 Solution 4: Restore missing Photos with iCloud backup